 The Federal Pell Grant Program is the largest federal student financial aid program.
 Pell grants are awarded to help undergraduates who are in curriculum programs pay for their education after high school.
-These grants do not have to be repaid unless a student withdraws from all courses prior to the 60% point in the semester.
+These grant may require repayment if the student does not fully complete the term.
 A student is eligible to receive the Federal Pell Grant for the equivalent of six (6) years or twelve (12) fulltime semesters of combined enrollment at all institutions; enrollment is not limited to time spent at Sandhills.
 To apply for a Federal Pell Grant, students need to complete the Free Application for Federal Student Aid (FAFSA).
 The grant amount is determined by the federal government and awarded based on need.
 Students must complete the financial aid process prior to their last date of attendance in an academic year.